 A financial emergency can throw off anyone's budget, but when you are living from paycheck to paycheck, you are in a position when any extra expense can knock your finances for a loop.
 It can make getting ahead very difficult.
 It can make going to the doctor or hospital or getting your car repaired a major crisis that can keep you up at night and stressed out.
-According to Bankrate's "How Americans Contend With Unexpected Expenses" survey, only 37% of Americans have enough in savings to cover a $500 emergency.
-If you want to have true financial peace and stop worrying about finances, you need to set up a system that will take out of this situation and make it possible to cover your expenses without relying on credit card companies or other expensive loans.
+According to Bankrate's "How Americans Contend With Unexpected Expenses" survey, only 37% of Americans have enough in savings to cover a $1,000 emergency.
+If you want to have true financial peace and stop worrying about finances, you need to set up a system that will take you out of this situation and make it possible to cover your expenses without relying on credit card companies or other expensive loans.

 How Much Money Can You Come Up With Without Using Credit?

 A quick test to see how you are doing is to look at how much money you could come up without using a credit card in the next week.
 You can look at your savings account and consider the amount that you have available to you.
 You may also look at how much you can cut back in incidental spending in a week to see how quickly you can raise additional money to handle unexpected expenses.
 Once you have this number, you should consider how much that can pay for.
 Additionally, you may want to consider how much you have available on a credit card, because if you have maxed out that resource, you may be in an even more perilous situation when it comes to your finances.

 Can You Pay for Emergencies?